onzfonz/comp227/src/content/3/en/part3b.md

 app.use(express.static('build'))
 ```

-whenever express gets an HTTP GET request it will first check if the <i>build</i> directory contains a file corresponding to the request's address.
+whenever express gets an HTTP GET request it will first check if the *build* directory contains a file corresponding to the request's address.
 If a correct file is found, express will return it.

-Now HTTP GET requests to the address <i>www.serversaddress.com/index.html</i> or <i>www.serversaddress.com</i> will show the React frontend.
+Now HTTP GET requests to the address ***www.serversaddress.com/index.html*** or ***www.serversaddress.com*** will show the React frontend.
-GET requests to the address <i>www.serversaddress.com/api/notes</i> will be handled by the backend's code.
+GET requests to the address ***www.serversaddress.com/api/notes*** will be handled by the backend's code.

-Because of our situation, both the frontend and the backend are at the same address, we can declare *baseUrl* as a [relative](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) URL.
+Because of our situation, both the frontend and the backend are at the same address, we can declare `baseUrl` as a [relative](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) URL.
 This means we can leave out the part declaring the server.

 ```js